The Oscar-Nominated Screenwriters generate buzz as they talk about their difficulties and triumphs while writing this year’s films.

 Matt Charman: “Before getting into writing for films, I was an actor.
-In that position, I was used to getting rejection from the time I got started in the business.”
+In that position, I was used to getting rejected from the time I got started in the business.”

 On researching for the films, and the driving force behind characters and their motivations.